-Currently, water treatment at Misungwi is carried out by dosing with sodium hypochlorite solution, although all components of the existing water supply system are in poor condition and need to be replaced through this program.
+The main elements of this water supply system are: intake in Lake Victoria at Busulwa sub-village; high-lift pumping station; transmission main, reservoirs at Magu and Nyashimba Hills, and distribution network.
+Currently disinfection of the water is carried out by dosing with sodium-hypochlorite solution at the Magu Hill reservoir.
+All components of the existing water supply system are in poor condition and need to be replaced through the program.

-There is therefore need to assist this water development projects in Tanzania to grow through physical interventions by making capital investments in the infrastructure and through capacity building in staffing, resources and technical knowhow.
-For MIUWASA it is important that it should endeavour to do the following:
+There is therefore a need to assist the Magu Urban Water Supply and Sanitation Authority, MAUWASA, to grow through physical interventions by making capital investments in the infrastructure and through capacity building in staffing, resources and technical knowhow.
+It is important that the Authority should endeavour to: